 - Extra virtual methods to do stuff like calling a function after a given delay.

 - Callbacks, Loops, Ease (AnimationCurves and custom ease functions included), SpeedBased and many other tweening options.
 Also, choice of update type: regular, fixed, late, plus options to make it timeScale-independent.

 DOTween Utility Panel

-A utility panel that lets you setup default DOTween settings, options, check for updates, etc.
+A utility panel that lets you activate/deactivate Modules and setup default DOTween settings/options, plus check for updates, etc.

 If you select the [DOTween] GameObject while playing, the corresponding Inspector will show you useful informations, plus buttons to directly open the online documentation and check if you have the latest version.

 DOTween Pro is out and extends DOTween with new scripting shortcuts, a visual animation editor, a visual path editor, plus extra features for 2D Toolkit and TextMesh Pro.

 Read more here

 After gaining experience by spending the last years on HOTween, I created DOTween from scratch, with the aim of making the tween engine I truly wanted to use, so there's a lot of differences between the two.
 DOTween still maintains the flexible object-oriented approach of HOTween (actually, it's much more flexible), but also…